 It is important to make up your mind about the migration or upgrade weeks, or preferably, months before the SharePoint 2013 end-of-life date in 2023.
 This is because SharePoint offers many customized features that may take some time to shift to a new platform completely.

-As a Microsoft Gold Partner with over two decades of experience and expertise in Microsoft Technologies, we deliver SharePoint, Microsoft Teams, and Power Platform solutions that help IT and Business leaders like you enhance the way their organizations function and increase business productivity and efficiency.
+As a Microsoft solutions partner with over two decades of experience and expertise in Microsoft Technologies, we deliver SharePoint, Microsoft Teams, and Power Platform solutions that help IT and Business leaders like you to enhance the way their organizations function and increase business productivity and efficiency.

 We hope you found this blog useful in understanding the risks of continuing with SharePoint 2013 after Microsoft ends its extended support in 2023.
 Please reach out to us so that we can put our decades of experience and expertise in SharePoint migration services and Microsoft technologies to help you in your organization’s Digital Transformation journey.